namib-project/eap-noob-ute-server/README.md

-# EAP NOOB Server
+# EAP-NOOB and EAP-UTE Server

-This is a proof of concept implementation of an EAP-NOOB server written in ruby.
+This is a proof of concept implementation of an EAP-NOOB and EAP-UTE server written in ruby.

-This server supports no other EAP method than EAP-NOOB.
+This server supports no other EAP method than EAP-NOOB and EAP-UTE.

 ## License